Breaking: #107943 - Frontend and backend HTTP response compression removed

 $GLOBALS or

-$GLOBALS to non zero values may be
+$GLOBALS to non-zero values

 Migration